 Several types of prescription and over-the-counter medications can cause hyperhidrosis as well.
 In many cases, sweating is a rare side effect that most people don’t experience.
 However, excessive sweating is a common side effect of antidepressants such as:

 People who take pilocarpine for dry mouth or zinc as a mineral dietary supplement can also experience excessive sweating.

-- excessive sweating that has occurred for at least six months without an apparent reason
+- excessive sweating that’s occurred for at least six months without an apparent reason

 - sweat that occurs on both sides of your body in roughly the same amount

 - incidents of excessive sweating at least once a week

 - sweating that interferes with your daily activities (such as work or relationships)

-- sweating excessively began when you were younger than 25 years old
+- excessive sweating that began when you were younger than 25 years old

 - not sweating in your sleep